Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 This type of violation is characterized by:

-* The occurrence of pain in the premenstrual period and the weakening or disappearance with the onset of menstruation.
+* The appearance of pain in the premenstrual period and weakening or disappearing with the onset of menstruation.
 Sometimes there is no clear connection with the onset of menstruation

 * Usually bilateral localization, mainly in the upper, outer areas of the mammary glands

-* Different intensity of painful sensations - from dull, aching (more often) to pronounced, making it difficult to move your hands, sleep
+* Varying intensity of painful sensations - from dull, aching (more often) to pronounced, making it difficult to move your arms and sleep

 * Pain may radiate to the armpits or arm